jameelalsalam/GitGithubWorkshop/01-setup.md

 You get the same files from either page.
 The first page is specifically about the windows project, while the second is about the overall Git project.

+Here you can find [detailed Git installation steps and screenshots](00-git-install.md)

 ## Verify Git Installation